gearglow/ReptiliaWithATwist/The List.md

 They all trooped out to the shore of the lake, where Elysia led them in a quick warm-up, and then off they jogged for a lap around the lake.

-Afterwards, Elysia led them up to the Gryffindor fifth-year girls' dorm and down into her trunk.
+Afterward, Elysia led them up to the Gryffindor fifth-year girls' dorm and down into her trunk.
 Luna's eyes grew as wide as Hermione's had when she'd first visited, and Elysia made sure to leave the locus room for last again.

 "Ellie, this is amazing!"
 Luna gushed, flitting around the room and examining the rune-work.